jeanettejennifer/gate-optimization/README.md

 - Discovering how much freedom there is in pulse optimization: in principle almost any pulse shape can be defined and optimized, with many possible optimization methods.
 - Observing how different optimization methods behave in practice, especially why some converge reliably while others fail.
 It motivates me to learn more about optimization theory.
-- Learning how to work with qiskit dynamics!
+- Overall, learning how to work with Qiskit dynamics

 ## Future Improvements